138over/scratch/decoupling-configuration-from-automation/README.md

 ```

 Now the build.gradle is a consumer of the external script, and
 configuration has been removed from within the build.gradle's buildscript section

 build.gradle
 ~~~~~~~~~~
-import groovy.json.JsonOutput
-import groovy.json.JsonSlurper

 buildscript {
     apply from: project.file('init.gradle')